School Information

 We encourage pupils to come to school dressed in a royal blue sweater/cardigan, grey or black trousers/skirt and white polo shirt.
 We discourage the wearing of leggings or jeans to school.

 During the Summer months, plain black shorts can be worn.
 The girls can also wear blue check summer dresses if they so wish.
 We would also encourage the children to wear plain black shoes as opposed to trainers/pumps.
-If you wish to buy jumpers/ cardigans/ polo shirt/PE kits with the school logo they can be purchased from Forrester Sports in Mold or the Craft Shack in Mold.
+If you wish to buy jumpers/ cardigans/ polo shirt/PE kits with the school logo they can be purchased from Monkhouse in Mold or The Craft Shack in Mold.

-PLEASE LABEL ALL YOUR CHILD’S CLOTHING CLEARLY WITH HIS/HER NAME ESPECIALLY COATS, TIES, CARDIGANS AND JUMPERS.
+PLEASE LABEL ALL YOUR CHILD’S CLOTHING CLEARLY WITH HIS/HER NAME ESPECIALLY COATS, POLO SHIRTS, CARDIGANS AND JUMPERS.

 We are currently in the process of rebranding and adding our new logo to letter heads and policies.
 We are NOT expecting the children to have the new logo put on their uniforms.
 This is something that will happen over time.